Thinking beyond borders

 Portuguese residents are subject to tax on their worldwide income at progressive marginal tax rates, and non-residents are subject to Portuguese tax on their Portuguese-sourced income at the applicable rates (between 25 and 28 percent), depending on the type of income received.
 A double taxation treaty may provide a variation to these rules.

-Under the regime of non-habitual tax residents, the individuals who qualify as tax residents may be subject to tax on Portuguese-sourced employment income at a special 20 percent rate provided that the related activity performed is duly recognized as a “high-value added” one; a tax exemption may apply to the foreign-sourced income received by the individual (if certain conditions are met, namely, if the referred income is subject to tax in its country/territory source or if it can be subject to tax according to the rules of the applicable DTT (even if it is not actually taxed), depending on the type of income).
+Under the regime of non-habitual tax residents, the individuals who qualify as tax residents may be subject to tax on Portuguese-sourced employment income at a special 20 percent rate provided that the related activity performed is duly recognized as a “high-value added” one; a tax exemption may apply to the foreign-sourced income received by the individual (if certain conditions are met, namely, if the referred income is subject to tax in its country/jurisdiction source or if it can be subject to tax according to the rules of the applicable DTT (even if it is not actually taxed), depending on the type of income).

 Extended business travelers are likely to be taxed on employment income related to their Portuguese working days, provided that their income is paid or the related costs are recharged to a Portuguese entity.